-Capital restructuring frequently involves a debt-equity swap, where lenders become owners and relieving the borrowers of collateral requirements and interest payment obligations.22 In simple terms, the old equity holders are wiped out and the old debt claims are altered into equity claims in the new entity which continues to operate with a new capital structure.
+Capital restructuring frequently involves a debt-equity swap, where lenders become owners and relieving the borrowers of collateral requirements and interest payment obligations.22 In simple terms, the old equity holders are wiped out and the old debt claims are altered into simple terms, the old equity holders are wiped out and the old debt claims are different miles equity claims in the new entity which continues to operate with a new capital structure.
 Alternatively, the debt-holders can also agree to cut down the face value of debt, in exchange for some warrants.
 This has also been witnessed in the model credit cycle developed by Kiyotaki and Moore, which was originally designed to show that real shocks would have much more persistent effects on the economy than what is usually foreseen and deliberated on how debts must be collateralized due to moral hazard, and dumping collateral generates significant negative externalities.23 b.
-Capital Injection

-A key feature of the UK rescue plan has been the provision of (voluntary) capital injections in form of preference shares or unsecured debt.
+Capital Injection in form of preference shares or unsecured debt.
 This is primarily aimed to curb financial meltdown by checking the de-leveraging process that follows a shock to net worth, and so limiting the negative externality of asset sales, while at the same time ensuring avoidance of the threat to solvency posed by massive fire-sales of collateral assets.